-PART B: CASE REPORTS
+PART B : CASE REPORTS

-The student has to choose atleast three cases with different psychological problems, study them and write a comprehensive report of the same.
+The student has to choose at least three cases with different psychological problems, study them and write a comprehensive report of the same.

-Case - study includes (a) collecting personal information. (b) Conducting interviews (c) gathering the background factors leading to the present problem (d) making valid observations with respect to grooming, speech, non-verbal communication etc. (e) inference based on the verbal reports and behavioural manifestation.
+- Case study includes - Collecting personal information. - Conducting interviews - Gathering the background factors leading to the present problem - $\circ\,$ Making valid observations with respect to grooming, speech, non-verbal communication etc. - Inference based on the verbal reports and behavioural manifestation.

 The above information is integrated and written in the form of a report.